 May-Trifiletti, J. A., Toutkoushian, R. K., & Clayton, A. B. (2021, November).
-Unpacking definitions of “first-generation college student” and their outcomes: Differences between one- and two-parent families.
-Poster will be presented at the 46th Annual Conference of the Association for the Study of Higher Education (virtual).
+Unpacking definitions of “first-generation college student” and their outcomes: Differences between one- and two-parent families [Poster presentation].
+46th Annual Conference of the Association for the Study of Higher Education.

 Clayton, A. B., Tevis, T. L., Davis, R. D., & McClay, L. P. (2021, April).
-Desire for diversity: Exploring Black students' expectations and first-year experiences at a predominantly white institution.
-Paper presented at the Annual Meeting of the American Educational Research Association (virtual).
+Desire for diversity: Exploring Black students' expectations and first-year experiences at a predominantly white institution [Paper presentation].
+Annual Meeting of the American Educational Research Association.

 Selected Grants/Funded Projects